Mixing Construction Materials

 Common errors to avoid in your coursework

-• Misconception: 'More coats of paint mean a better finish.'
-Correction: Applying too many thick coats can cause runs, drips, and longer drying times.
-It's better to apply two thin, even coats for a smooth result.
+- Misconception: 'More coats of paint mean better coverage.'
+Correction: Applying thick coats can cause runs, drips, and longer drying times.
+Two thin, even coats are usually better than one thick coat, and using a primer reduces the number of topcoats needed.

 Frequently Asked Questions